Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 FAQs About Bong Size Performance

-Does water remove harmful chemicals?
+Does water remove harmful chemicals from bong smoke?

 Water can reduce some water-soluble constituents and larger particulates, but research consistently shows that some combustion byproducts remain present.